Vandal Savage: Publication history

 Vandal Savage first appeared during the Golden Age of Comic Books in Green Lantern #10 (December 1943), created by writer Alfred Bester and artist Martin Nodell.
-In the story, he has pointed, demonic ears and reveals he is a million-year-old Cro-Magnon man who was made ageless when he was exposed to gas from an exploding meteor.
+In the story, he has pointed, demonic ears and reveals he is a million-year-old Cro-Magnon man who gained immortality from a special meteor.
 The story ends when the Green Lantern (Alan Scott) causes Savage to fall into a seemingly bottomless pit.
-Four years later, he made his second appearance in All Star Comics #37 (1947), wherein he was recruited to join the original Injustice Society, a team of villains that battled the Justice Society of America.
+Four years later, he made his second appearance in All Star Comics #37 (1947), where he joined the original Injustice Society, a team of villains that battled the Justice Society of America.
 The story featured Savage targeting Hawkman, who decades later would be established as one of Savage's most frequent enemies.

 During the Silver Age of Comic Books, DC rebooted its universe of superheroes, altering some character histories while also creating new versions of familiar characters.
 The Silver Age version of the Flash (Barry Allen) and his contemporaries were later said to live in the universe of Earth-One.
 The Golden Age Flash, Golden Age Green Lantern, and the Justice Society of America were retroactively said to be inhabitants of Earth-Two, where their stories took place.
 This made Vandal Savage an inhabitant of Earth-Two as well.

 Sixteen years after his second comic book story, Vandal Savage returned in The Flash #137 (June 1963).
 This comic established he was closer to 50 thousand years old than 1 million years old, and also revealed that his original name had been Vandar Adg.
 After this, he became a recurring enemy to the heroes of Earth-Two and Earth-One, sometimes crossing the dimensional barrier between the two realities.
 Frequently, he battled the Flashes and Superman.
 In Action Comics #515-516 (1981), the story indicated Vandal Savage was no longer just ageless but could also heal from any physical injury, even near disintegration.
 The story shows Savage seemingly reduced to ash by a meteorite, but Superman concludes the villain will still return.
 In Action Comics #542 (1983), this is proven correct, and Savage reveals his body was able to heal and reform even from near total destruction.